UPDATED: 10:00 a.m. EST, Nov. 11, 2023

 Black people broke the United States’ military color barrier in the 1700s when Crispus Attucks became the first person to die in the Revolutionary War during what would come to be known as the Boston Massacre.
 Following that, thousands of Black soldiers who were slaves as well as free men fought in the Continental Army and state militias during America’s war for independence from Great Britain.

 That trend of Black people serving in the United States military has only flourished over the past centuries, with many emerging as war heroes.
-Some of them have gone on to become famous for other things, from serving in presidential administrations to becoming global pop stars to making iconic films, and more.
+Some of them have gone on to become famous for other things, from serving in presidential administrations to becoming global pop stars to making iconic films and much, much more.

 1. Montel WilliamsSource:Getty